Wexxxley/Obsidian/Inglês/Indefinite article.md

 ==a universe==
 ==an ugly==

-Be careful with words that start
+**Obs**: Be careful when using 'a' or 'an' with words that start with 'h' or 'o', as the correct article depends on pronunciation.